Charles-Eugène Panet

-Charles-Eugène Panet (November 27, 1829 – November 22, 1898), Liberal, representing Quebec.
-He was appointed on 27 March 1874 by Alexander Mackenzie.
-He served until his resignation on 4 February 1875.
+Charles-Eugène Panet (November 27, 1829 – November 22, 1898) was a Canadian militia officer, civil servant, and senator who represented Quebec as a member of the Liberal Party.
+He was appointed on March 27, 1874 by Alexander Mackenzie.
+He served until his resignation on February 4, 1875.

 Education

 He was born in Quebec on November 27, 1829.
 He was the son of The Hon.
 Philippe Panet, late Judge of the Court of Queen's Bench, Lower Canada.
 His mother, Luce Casgrain, was the daughter and co-heiress of Pierre Casgrain (1771-1828) J.P., Seigneur of La Bouteillerie.
 Panet was a nephew of politicians Louis Panet and Charles Panet.
 He was educated at the Quebec Seminary and at the Jesuit College in Georgetown, Quebec.
 He studied law in Quebec with his relation The Hon.
 Jean-Thomas Taschereau, late of the Supreme Court of Canada.
 He was called to the Bar of Lower Canada in 1854.